 A slight variation on the above expressions.
 We’ve already seen subito in one of the previous paragraphs and it means at once or right now.

 Vengo / Veniamo subito!

-Of course, you can use the verb venire as in the original request.
-There’s no difference between these and the expressions with arrivare.
+Of course, you can also use the verb venire as in the original request.
+There’s no difference between this and the expressions with arrivare.

-That’s it, now you know how to pronounce all the different ways to say come here in Italian!
-Start testing them right away with your Italian friends, make them come to you!
+That’s the end of our lesson.
+Now you know how to say all the different ways to say come here in Italian!
+Start testing them right away with your Italian friends, and make them come to you!

 Aiuta Lingookies con un 👍!

-❤️ If you liked this lesson on how do you say come here in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say come here in Italian, consider sharing it with your social media friends who are also studying Italian.